boyofgreen/Web-App-ToolKit/README.md

+# Windows 10 experimental branch

+This is an experimental branch to analyze and find fixes to the breaking changes introduced by WinJS 4 and reconcile compatibility issues with Windows 8.1.

+### Manual changes

+1. need to manually add WinJS 4 via nuget and overwrite the existing base.js file in the Windows 10 project.

+### General styling conflicts

+1. need to remove base.css style conflicts between WinJS 2 and WinJS 4

+### WATAppBar.js changes

+1. need to change the way the control is created in WinJS 4
+1. need to address breaking changes
+1. set zindex in wrapper-styles.css so that control is visible at all times

 # Web App Toolkit

 The Web App Toolkit is a plugin for creating Windows, Android and iOS apps based on existing web content.
 It depends on the [Hosted Web App Plugin](http://plugins.cordova.io/#/package/com.manifoldjs.hostedwebapp).
 Used in the right way, it can facilitate the creation of compelling extensions to your web content for users across platforms.